operator-framework/enhancements/enhancements/automatic-resource-pruning.md

 The proposed implementation is adding a package, `prune`, to [operator-lib](https://github.com/operator-framework/operator-lib) that exposes this functionality.
 There will be a primary entry point function that takes in configuration and prunes resources accordingly.
-The configuration will accept one or many resource types, a pruning strategy, namespaces, label selectors, and other common settings such as a dry run mode, hooks, and logging configuration.
+The configuration will accept one or resource types, a pruning strategy, namespaces, label selectors, and other common settings such as a dry run mode, hooks, and logging configuration.

 Another aspect of the library will be determining when it can and cannot prune a resource.
 For example, the prune